brandonhilkert/sucker_punch/README.md

 # Sucker Punch

-[THIS IS A WORK IN PROGRESS AND SHOULD NOT BE USED IN PRODUCTION]

 Sucker Punch is a Ruby asynchronous processing using Celluloid, heavily influenced by Sidekiq and girl_friday.
 With Celluloid's actor pattern, we use do asynchronous processing within a single process.
 This reduces costs of hosting on a service like Heroku along with the memory footprint of having to maintain additional workers if hosting on a dedicated server.

 ## Installation